 https://gov.wales/sites/default/files/publications/2018-12/person-centred-reviews-toolkit.pdf

-If your child is receiving targeted / specific provision, you may be invitied to attend a PCP meeting.
-You will be informed well in advance if this is the case.
+If your child is receiving targeted / specific provision, you may be invited to attend a PCP meeting.
+If this is the case, you will be informed well in advance.

 ALN Explained